 On most film shoots, capturing an average of just five or six seconds of useable footage per day would be serious cause for alarm.
 Not so for LAIKA Studios, for whom this scant total represents an enormously productive day at the office.
 After all, the Portland, OR-based studio is famous for its work in stop-motion— long regarded as perhaps the most maddeningly slow-moving and detail-oriented form of filmmaking ever conceived.
-But LAIKA’s dogged insistence at doing things their own way (and at their own pace) has resulted in some of the most unique and beloved animated features of the last 15 years, including 2016’s Kubo and the Two Strings, currently nominated for an Oscar for Best Animated Feature.
+But LAIKA’s dogged insistence at doing things their own way (and at their own pace) has resulted in some of the most unique and beloved animated features of the last 15 years.

 For Kubo director Travis Knight (also LAIKA’s President and CEO), the nomination represents the end of a five-year-long production journey, one that inevitably wound its way through West LA’s Landmark Theaters on February 8 for the second night of Film Independent’s 2017 Directors Close-Up series.
 The panel, “Kubo and the Two Strings: Directing Animation” featured Knight as well as Kubo producer Arianne Sutner, Visual Effects Supervisor Steve Emerson, Rapid Prototyping Director Brian McLean and Animation Supervisor Brad Schiff; the panel was moderated by screenwriter (and LAIKA superfan) Jane Anderson.